-University CuTS® Showcase
+University Showcase Program (CuTS)

 If your experiment or program requires copper thermal straps, we are happy to work with your university (or national laboratory), to get you the products you need at a price you can afford.
 TAI understands that university physics, chemistry, and aerospace engineering departments often do not have the same funding that our corporate customers enjoy.
-In order to help these programs and our future customers, students and faculty can purchase straps at a fraction of the commercial price.
-To learn how your program can qualify, contact TAI today.
+In order to help these programs and our future customers, students and faculty can purchase straps at a fraction of the commercial price, and TAI can even provide free straps to specific programs.

 EDM3 Collaboration - Electron Electric Dipole Moment Experiments